muralitheda/apache-hive/06-DataLoadingIntoTablePossibleOptions.md

 8|chin
 9|suetlin

-LOAD DATA INPATH '/user/hduser/sampldata' OVERWRITE INTO TABLE somehivetbl;
+LOAD DATA INPATH '/user/hduser/sampledata' OVERWRITE INTO TABLE somehivetbl;
--- Data will be moved to Hive table and source location data will be removed.
+-- NOTE: Data will be moved to Hive table and source location data will be removed.

+SELECT * FROM somehivetbl;

 ```

 ---